seriybeliy11/Grants-Bounty-Tracker/docs/installation.md

 - Before using the project, make sure your GitHub token has access to the necessary data.
 - When finished with the project, don't forget to shut it down to free up resources.

-This concludes the installation and setup of the Grant's & Bounties Tracker.
+This concludes the installation and setup of the "Grants & Bounties Tracker".
 You can use it to track and visualize GitHub contributors' metrics and other data.